StefJen/StefJen/README.md

 - 👋 Hi, I’m @StefJen
 - 👀 I’m interested in ...
-Forecasting, Inventory optimization, Supply Chain Management
+Forecasting, Inventory optimization, Supply Chain Management, SAP IBP
 - 🌱 I’m currently learning ...
 R
 - 💞️ I’m looking to collaborate on ...
-Forecasting
-- 📫 How to reach me ...
+Forecasting, Supply Chain Planning

 <!---
 StefJen/StefJen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.